ZzHotte/stock_pricing_project/README.md

 ## 05 Source Files
 All required files are included in the archive with the following structure:
 ```
-    project2/
-    | /n
+    stock_pricing_project/
+    |___data/
     |__ __init__.py
     |__ config.py
-    |__ project_desc.pdf
     |__ zid_project2.py
+    |__ test.py
     |
-    |___data/
     | | <many csv files here>
 ```

 where

-* project2/ represents the main folder containing all the project files.
-* zid_project2.py contains the functions you need to write for this project.
-This is the only file you need to submit.
-* project_desc.pdf is the PDF version of this document.
 * data/: This is the sub-directory where all the data files for this files are stored.
 Inside this folder you will find many files.
 Each <tic>_prc.csv contains stock price data for the ticker <tic>.
 These CSV files include the column names in a header row of text.
 In addition, this folder contains a file called ff_daily.csv, which includes market returns.
 * config.py is the configuration module for this package.
 You do not need to modify this file.
+* zid_project2.py contains the functions you need to write for this project.
+* test.py can be used as a mina script.